kapouer/express-dom/README.md

 * settings.view
   only for helpers

+* settings.views
+  the root public dir for the default helper plugin

 * settings.location
   parsed url that will be used to set document location;
   and defaults to the current request url.